OminousFalcon/DnD/README.md

 # DnD

 Hi All,
-This is a litle intro and instruction list for starting our DnD Adventure.
-It is by no means comprehensive, but should help aid and answer some questions
+This is a litle intro and instruction list for starting our DnD 5e Adventure.
+It is by no means comprehensive, but should help aid and answer some questions.
+If you end up using other sources, we are playing 5th Edition.

 ## Important Programs

-We will be using 2 main progreams for running the campaign, andf you will need accounts for both of them.
+We will be using 2 main programs for running the campaign, andf you will need accounts for both of them.
 1. [Roll20](https://roll20.net/welcome)
     1. Where the campaign lives
     2. This is all browserbased, so just open it up as a tab in your chrome/explorer/firefox etc.